amitc9der/web_projects/src/projects/chat_room/README.md

 2. First user becomes host (peer ID: `room-public-chat-room`)
 3. Subsequent users connect to the host
 4. Host relays messages to all connected peers
-5. New peers receive message history when joining
+5. New peers only see messages sent after they join

 ## Limitations